patacca/ghidra-sleigh/README.md

 ## Why this exists

-Projects that need Sleigh data (e.g. a binary lifter or a decompiler library) typically have to either vendor the entire Ghidra tree or ask users to install Ghidra manually.
+Projects that need Sleigh data — such as [`flatline`](https://github.com/patacca/flatline), a binary lifter and decompiler — typically have to either vendor the entire Ghidra tree or ask users to install Ghidra manually.
 Both options are heavy — the raw processor definitions alone are hundreds of megabytes when compiled.

 `ghidra-sleigh` solves this by:

-- Compiling only the **most important ISAs** (x86, AArch64, RISC-V, MIPS — each in both 32-
+- Compiling only the **most important ISAs** (x86, AArch64, ARM 32-bit, RISC-V, MIPS — plus
-  and 64-bit variants — plus the shared DATA processor) that cover the vast majority of real-world binaries.
+  the shared DATA processor) that cover the vast majority of real-world binaries.
 - Exposing a **simple Python API** — one function call returns the path to the data directory.
 - Matching the **directory layout** expected by `SleighArchitecture::scanForSleighDirectories()`, so it plugs into any Ghidra-compatible consumer without adaptation.